Our PoCUS Courses

 pocus-doctor

-Why is PoCUS Beneficial to ED Doctors?
+Why is PoCUS Beneficial for Doctors?

 There are many situations where ultrasound can enable an important clinical decision to be made immediately.
 Examples include measuring the size of the abdominal aorta, looking for free fluid in the abdomen, choosing a site to calculate a vein or to drain a pleural effusion.
 The list of decisions where point-of-care ultrasound can help is growing all the time, with important recent applications being the lungs, heart, joints, eyes, tendons and more.